kexiZeroing/kexiZeroing.github.io/src/blog/notes-on-ai-sdk.md

 2. A message with `role=developer` whose contents are the `developer_instructions` value read from the user’s `config.toml` file.
 3. A message with `role=user` whose contents are the “user instructions,” which are not sourced from a single file but are aggregated across multiple sources⁠.
 Contents of `AGENTS.override.md` and `AGENTS.md`, and the skill metadata for each skill if exists.

+[Prompt caching](https://platform.openai.com/docs/guides/prompt-caching) is important, as it enables us to reuse computation from a previous inference call.
+Cache hits are only possible for exact prefix matches within a prompt.
+To realize caching benefits, place static content like instructions and examples at the beginning of your prompt, and put variable content, such as user-specific information, at the end.
+This also applies to images and tools, which must be identical between requests.

+Our general strategy to avoid running out of context window is to compact the conversation once the number of tokens exceeds some threshold.
+Specifically, we replace the input with a new, smaller list of items that is representative of the conversation, enabling the agent to continue with an understanding of what has happened thus far.
+An early implementation of compaction required the user to manually invoke the `/compact` command, which would query the Responses API using the existing conversation plus custom instructions for summarization.
+Codex used the resulting assistant message containing the summary as the new input for subsequent conversation turns.
+Now, Codex automatically uses the endpoint to compact the conversation when the `auto_compact_limit` is exceeded.

 ## AI SDK UI

 AI SDK UI provides abstractions that simplify the complex tasks of managing chat streams and UI updates on the frontend, enabling you to develop dynamic AI-driven interfaces more efficiently.
 With three main hooks — `useChat`, `useCompletion`, and `useObject`.